PhucHai123/NLP/README.md

 This project was done by my team using Python (Google Colaboratory).

-The data was scrape from Twitter.
+The data was scraped from Twitter.

 Day set: 7/1/2022.